hashgraph/guardian/Methodology Library/Hackathon/MCE-R01/README.md

 ## Policy Guide

-This policy is published to Hedera network and can either be imported via Github (.policy file) or IPFS timestamp.
+This policy is published to Hedera Testnet and can either be imported via Github (.policy file) which is attached above.

 ## Available Roles